Toddler

 3. Provide Security Items—and Get Creative

-For a lot of toddlers, this might be a stuffed animal or a favorite blanket.
+For toddlers, this might be a stuffed animal or a favorite blanket.
 I have a feeling many of us are doing this already.
 So, what should you do if your child has these security items but still wakes up and gets out of bed to find you because they’re scared?

 Then, it might be time to get a little creative at bedtime, Schlegel told me.
 A number of kids start saying they’re scared of monsters in the toddler years.
 Schlegel suggested getting a bottle of “monster spray” that’s filled with lavender or another soothing scent that your kiddo can spray around the room before bed to keep the monsters away.